This Lava Flow destroys your thirst with a volcanic eruption of refreshing flavors!

 Nutrition

 A big cocktail requires a big ride.
-One can always use the versatile and reliable Collins glass, but with a drink like the Lava Flow, I like to have fun with it and go with a great big hurricane glass; using one allows the colors to swirl around in a much more mesmerizing way.
+One can always use a versatile and reliable highball glass, but with a drink like the Lava Flow, I like to have fun with it and go with a great big hurricane glass.
+Using one allows the colors to swirl around in a much more mesmerizing way.

 Leave a Comment